your ultimate smoke detectors GUIDE

 Triggers of false alarms fall into 2 big categories:

-A smoke alarm is triggered, what should I do?
+A smoke detector is triggered, what should I do?

 First of all, try to ascertain if it is a false alarm by checking common spots of fire hazards, eg stoves, electrical outlets/points etc.